jonnyeom/jonnyeom.com/src/Content/Post/reference-use-multiple-php-versions.md

 - php
 ---

+> Why follow this guide?
+> I use php everyday and this is the most simple and flexible solution I found.

 # The end goal
 - Have multiple versions of php installed
+- Use php 8.2 when you run `php`
+- Use php 8.1 when you run `php81`
-- Use php 8.0 when you run `php`
+- Use php 8.0 when you run `php80`
 - Use php 7.4 when you run `php7`
-- Use php 8.1 when you run `php81`
+- (bonus) Run composer with php 8.1 when you run `composer81`
 - (bonus) Run composer with php 7.4 when you run `composer7`
-- (bonus) Run composer with php 8.1 when you run `composer81`

 # The Steps
 ## MacOS
-I prefer this over brew solutions with `link` and `unlink`.
+I prefer this solution over brew solutions with `link` and `unlink`.

 - Install both the default php package 8.1 and the older php7.4 / php8.0 packages
     ```bash
-    # Install php (defaults to version 8).
+    # Install php (defaults to version 8.2).
     brew install php

-    # Install older php 7.4.
-    brew install php@7.4

     # Install older php 8.0.
+    brew install php@8.1

+    # Install older php 8.0.
     brew install php@8.0

+    # Add brew tap for old php versions.
+    brew tap shivammathur/php

+    # Install older php 7.4.
+    brew install shivammathur/php/php@7.4
     ```
-- Make php 8.0 the default
+- Make php 8.2 the default
     ```bash
-    # Unlink php8.1
+    # Lets start clean and unlink all php versions
     brew unlink php

-    # Unlink php7.4
     brew unlink php@7.4
+    brew unlink php@8.0
+    brew unlink php@8.1

-    # Link php8.0 Double check php 7.4 is linked (this will set php8.0 as the default)
+    # Link php 8.2
-    brew link php@8.0
+    brew link php
     ```

-- Create extra symlinks for php 7.4 and 8.1
+- Create extra symlinks for php 7.4, 8.0, and 8.1
     ```bash
     # Create a symlinks in /usr/local/bin.
 You will likely have to run sudo.
     ln -s /opt/homebrew/opt/php@8.1/bin/php /usr/local/bin/php81
+    ln -s /opt/homebrew/opt/php@8.0/bin/php /usr/local/bin/php80
     ln -s /opt/homebrew/opt/php@7.4/bin/php /usr/local/bin/php7
     ```